The Sarbanes-Oxley Act of 2002 is a federal law that established sweeping auditing and financial regulations for public companies.

 Section 404 deals with "Management Assessment of Internal Controls" and requires companies to publish details about their internal accounting controls and their procedures for financial reporting as part of their annual financial reports.
 Section 404 requires corporate executives to personally certify the accuracy of their company's financial statements and makes them individually liable if the SEC finds violations.

-The Whistleblower Protection Act under the Sarbanes-Oxley Act mandates protection for whistleblowers, stating that employees and contractors who report fraud and/or testify about fraud to the Department of Labor are protected against retaliation, including dismissal and discrimination
+The whistleblower protection provision states that employees and contractors who report fraud and/or testify about fraud to the Department of Labor are protected against retaliation, including dismissal and discrimination.

 Other key provisions and requirements under the Act include: